psycopg/psycopg2/doc/src/connection.rst

             the function must be called outside a transaction; previously it would have executed an implicit :sql:`ROLLBACK`; it will now raise an exception.

-    .. attribute:: isolation_level

-        Read the `transaction isolation level`_ for the current session.
-The value is one of the :ref:`isolation-level-constants` defined in the `psycopg2.extensions` module.

-        .. versionchanged:: 2.7

-            the default value for `!isolation_level` is
-            `~psycopg2.extensions.ISOLATION_LEVEL_DEFAULT`; previously the
-            property would have queried the server and returned the real value applied.
-To know this value you can run a query such as :sql:`show transaction_isolation`.
-Usually the default value is `READ COMMITTED`, but this may be changed in the server configuration.

     .. index::